martinfleis/phd-thesis/source/15_Identification of urban tissues through urban morphometrics.md

 ##### Number of components
 Gaussian Mixture Model clustering requires, similarly to k-means, specification of number of components of the model (i.e., clusters) prior clustering.
 However, that number is usually not known, especially in the case of urban form.
 Assumptions can be made based on the expert knowledge, but that would limit the application and unsupervised nature of the whole process and go essentially against the prepositions set in chapter 5.

 The way around is to estimate the ideal number of components based on the goodness of fit of the model for each of them.
-That essentially means that the GMM is trained multiple times based on range of feasible options of number of components and each of the models is then assessed against the whole dataset (how well are clusters distinguished).
+That essentially means that the GMM is trained multiple times based on range of feasible options of number of components and each of the models is then assessed against the whole dataset (to determine how well are clusters distinguished).
 The assessment is of a quantitative statistical nature, keeping the method relatively unsupervised.
 The only input researcher needs to make at this stage is an interpretation of the resulting values and the curve of goodness of fit to specify the number of components for the final clustering.

 ###### Goodness of fit
 The goodness of fit measures a fit of a trained model to a set of observations (e.g., the original dataset)REF.
-It describes how consistent is the distribution of clustered model to the distribution of the whole dataset, to put it in simple words.
+It describes how consistent is the distribution of clustered model to the distribution of the whole dataset.
 With K-means clustering is often used silhouette method REF, which could in theory be used with GMM as well.
-DEFINE Another option is measuring average log-likelihood score DEFINE, which is SOMETHING.
+Another option is measuring average log-likelihood score REF.
 However, the optimal method for GMM is Bayesian information criterion (BIC), a model based partly on likelihood function.
 Unlike similar Akaike information criterion, BIC implements penalisation for high number of clusters trying to mitigate possible overfitting of the model.

-In practice, BIC is measured for each trained model based on the original data.
+In practice, BIC is measured for each trained model based on the input data.
 The lowest the BIC is, the better the model represent original data.

 The interpretation of the goodness of fit score is not question of comparing the numbers only, but understanding the resulting curve.
 In theory, the lower the BIC score is the better the model fits the original data.
 However, it has to be kept in mind that there is a certain confidence interval and that BIC itself penalises higher number of clusters.
 The optimal number is not always the one which reaches the lowest BIC score, especially if the score is within the confidence interval of other options.
 The aim of the clustering is to simplify the whole dataset into the smallest number of meaningful clusters, but not too small.
 Hence in the situation with multiple options within the same confidence interval, we should select the first significant minimum,REF i.e. the smallest number of components which has its mean score within the confidence interval of the numerically best fit.

-In the ideal case, the BIC curve would reach the minimum for an optimal number of clusters and then start growing again making the interpretation relatively straightforward.
+In the ideal case, the BIC curve would reach the minimum for an optimal number of components and then start growing again making the interpretation relatively straightforward.
 However, due to the possibility of overfitting, the curve may not culminate, but only change the gradient.
 In such cases, the gradient itself should be analysed and as optimum should be selected number of components before the flattening of the gradient.

 ###### Stability of procedure
 Non-deterministic nature of GMM means that each of the trials should be repeated multiple times to understand what is the confidence interval of possible outcomes.
 Testing each number of components only once might lead to incorrect interpretation of results.
-The ideal situation is to compute multiple runs (the higher the number, the better the result) of each option and plotting the confidence interval to help with the interpretation later.
+The ideal situation is to compute multiple runs (the higher the number, the better the result) of each option and plot the confidence interval to help with the interpretation later.
 To better understand the magnitude of the effect, model should be trained multiple times and resulting BIC score should be reported for each of them.
 The same should happen during the final clustering based on selected number of components - model should be initialised repeatedly and the best of the resulting models should be kept and used.

 The result of clustering is never exactly the same, especially with the amount of the data this research is using.
 There is a certain variability, but that is mostly represented by unstable boundaries between clusters rather that significant results in clusters themselves.
 The boundaries should never be interpreted as a fixed line, there is always certain degree of fuzziness, which could be captured by overlay of resulting clusters form multiple models of same parameters.

 ##### Sample-based clustering
-As the dataset grows, it may become increasingly impossible to run clustering on the whole dataset, especially if we want our data with meaningful confidence interval.
+As the dataset grows, it may become increasingly impossible to train clustering on the whole dataset, especially if we want our data with meaningful confidence interval.
 The calculation of dimensions between components of the model in hyperspace of 296 dimensions is a demanding task requiring time and computational power.
 While data for Prague (~140 000 features) could be processed on a desktop with modern multi-core processors within days (multiple options with a confidence interval, not a single run), that is not true for larger metropolitan areas where number of feature can reach millions.
 The data like this can be run in a same way on cloud-based services providing significantly more computational power and servers tailored to data analysis, but this solution can be costly.

 For that reason, it might be worth training the method on sampled data before classifying the whole dataset.
 Instead of using all features to train the model, randomly samples subset could be used as a training set for GMM, which, once fitted, could be used to classify the whole dataset.
 This solution lowers computational demands as the number of features used in the learning process is smaller, but there are also issues with it.
 The random sample should reflect the structure of the whole dataset to provide results comparable with GMM trained on the whole dataset.
 However, that is never fully true.
 The larger the sample is, the more similar to the whole data is, but at the same time the effect of sampling on computation is becoming less significant.
 Even larger samples may, in some cases, miss smaller clusters present in the full-data clustering as features composing these cluster would not be present in the sample (the smaller the cluster, the higher the probability than it will be missed in the sample).

-The decision whether train GMM on the full of sampled data should reflect the balance between what is ideal (full) and what is possible in certain conditions.
+The decision whether train GMM on the full or sampled data should reflect the balance between what is ideal (full) and what is possible in certain conditions.
 The different options of sample-based clustering are tested and compared to the default clustering in following section, to assess the behaviour of sample-based clustering in the case of Prague.
 The behaviour will be likely different at different places as the real structure and distribution of values affects the sampling-effect.
 Places with more diverse structure and number of smaller cases will be probably affected more than places with homogenous structure where the likelihood of proper sampling of all clusters is higher.

 ##### Sub-clustering
 There are situations when resulting clustering is not refined enough for the purpose of the specific analysis.
-There are simply too big and one may want a better resolution of clustering.
-One way to do it is to iteratively cluster individual already identified clusters, i.e to don sub-clustering of existing clusters.
+The components are simply too big and one may want a better resolution of clustering.
+One way to do it is to iteratively cluster individual already identified clusters, i.e to do sub-clustering of existing clusters.

 The morphometric dataset is rich in information, so if there is an assumption that a cluster should be divided, it is expected that the difference will be reflected in the data.
 The reason why it did not split the cluster in two initially is that such a difference is not significant from the perspective of the whole datasets, but it may be significant on a local scale.
 So when it is appropriate, the same data used for initial DHC recognition can be used again only on the sample belonging to one of the clusters.